Telemedicine refers to the practice of caring for patients remotely when the clinician and patient are not physically

 If you do not have access to the equipment needed for a video consultation, our providers are also able to perform some appointments via telephone.
 Please call your health center to schedule a telephone-only visit.

 2. The day that you book your telemedicine visit, you will receive instructions for accessing your visit via email or phone at the time of your appointment.

-3. A staff member from the health center will call you one day ahead to confirm your appointment and to assist and coordinate setting up your telemedicine appointment.
+3. A staff member from the health center will call you ahead to confirm your appointment and to assist and coordinate setting up your telemedicine appointment.
 At this time they will also confirm your contact information and insurance information.
 You will be informed if you have a copay, and if so, you will be billed.
 You will also be asked COVID-19 screening questions at this time.
 Reminder: All telemedicine appointments are billed to your insurance company.
+A telemedicine visit is treated by insurance, the same as an in-person visit.

 You can test Zoom on your device prior to your visit by visiting ZOOM TEST.
 If you experience any technical issues, please call your clinician’s office.

 4. At the time of your scheduled appointment: